Murgueros

 We are the murgueros, coming back

-To expose the misery
+To expose the miseries

 After escaping screaming